 The foie gras portion was small but she seemed to enjoy it.
 We weren’t speaking to each other at this point in the trip, so I’m basing this on observations.

-For the main course, I had the filet mignon, which I was worried about because I’d read that when it comes to cooking up steaks, the restaurants at this resort couldn’t seem to get it right.
-My filet mignon was perfectly cooked.
+For the main course, I had the filet mignon.
+Initially I was worried because I’d read the Hyatt Ziva Los Cabos restaurants do a poor job of cooking steaks.
+I was pleasantly surprised because my filet mignon was perfectly cooked.

 My parents had the lamb and catch of the day (can’t remember what kind of fish) and both enjoyed their entrees.